matter-labs/zksync-era/docs/setup-dev.md

 ## Supported operating systems

-zkSync currently can be launched on any \*nix operating system (e.g. any linux distribution or MacOS).
+zkSync currently can be launched on any \*nix operating system (e.g. any Linux distribution or MacOS).

 If you're using Windows, then make sure to use WSL 2, since WSL 1 is known to cause troubles.